-- the interest―what you’re charged by the lender for borrowing the principal.
+What you’re charged by the lender for borrowing the principal.

-Investors may choose to pay the interest only―not the principal―because the interest on an investment loan is tax deductible.
+Investors may choose to pay the interest only―and not the principal―because the interest on an investment loan is tax deductible.

 Important informationShow more

-This information is provided by AMP Life Limited.
+This information is provided by AMP Bank Limited.
 Read our Financial Services Guide for information about our services, including the fees and other benefits that AMP companies and their representatives may receive in relation to products and services provided to you.
 All information on this website is subject to change without notice.

 Although the information is from sources considered reliable, AMP does not guarantee that it is accurate or complete.
 You should not rely upon it and should seek qualified advice before making any financial decision.
 Except where liability under any statute cannot be excluded, AMP does not accept any liability (whether under contract, tort or otherwise) for any resulting loss or damage of the reader or any other person.